 The following should be noted:

-- Applications involving extra money for current projects (like equipment, or research material) will not be honoured, for these activities do not contribute to the individual applicant’s development and should be provided by the department.
+- Applications involving extra money for current projects (like equipment or research material) will not be awarded.
+These activities do not contribute to the individual applicant’s development and thus should be provided by the department.

-- The budget must be spent to the direct benefit of the applicant.
+- The budget must be spent for the direct benefit of the applicant.

-A copy of the application should be sent to the HR-manager of your school:
+- A copy of the application should be sent to the HR-manager of your faculty or service department.